aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_rapid-appraisal.md

 #### Capture / Analysis of Existing Government Data

 Governments collect socio-economic data--and often lots of it.
-These data they provide can be utilized to help inform ongoing analysis of potential project-induced impacts to local communities.
-Unfortunately, however, these data tend to be unstructured and collected in formats to readily amenable to quantitive analysis.
+These data can be utilized to help inform ongoing analysis of potential project-induced impacts to local communities.
+Unfortunately, however, these data tend to be unstructured and collected in formats not readily amenable to quantitative analysis.

 For example, [Badan Pusat Statistik](https://mtbkab.bps.go.id/) (BPS) of Maluku Tenggara Barat works with kecamatan-level governments to produce annual reports of socio-economic and health data in a series referred to collectively in this methodology as the BPS *'Kecamatan' Dalam Angka* series, which collects a series of high-level indicator data for each sub-district government within region.